 Saco Pantry's Cultured Buttermilk Blend.
 This is a powdered buttermilk you add water to.
-It can usually be found in the baking aisle with the powdered milk, evaporated milk, and sweetened condensed milk.
-After opening the container it needs to be kept in the refrigerator.
+It can usually be found in the baking aisle with powdered milk, evaporated milk, and sweetened condensed milk.
+After opening the container, it needs to be kept in the refrigerator.

 Let's Make Double Chocolate Muffins!

 Here's a super brief overview of how to make these super easy double chocolate chip muffins.
 For the full recipe, scroll down to the recipe card!